Just about every marriage begins with a huge wedding celebration.

 Well, I beg to differ.
 While some couples experience totally irreconcilable differences, a good number of marriages that end in divorce could have been saved.
 If only the couple changed their attitude and made efforts to rekindle the marriage.

-A common quote tells us that the fact your marriage is ailing doesn’t mean it is failing.
+A common quote tells us that the fact your marriage is failing doesn’t mean it is failing. here are some ways to rekindle a broken marriage.
 Just because you are ill with a painful stomach infection, it doesn’t mean you are doomed to certain death.

 You can easily get treated with the right medication and recover fully.
 This is the same attitude we should hold towards ailing marriage.
 These are some marriage counselors’ top prescriptions for a breaking or broken marriage.
 Here’s how to rekindle a broken marriage.